ASUS ROG Swift OLED PG27AQDP Monitor Review

 • Very high input lag with 60Hz signals.

 The ASUS PG27AQDP is good for office use.
-It gets bright enough to fight glare in most well-lit rooms and has fantastic reflection handling.
+It gets bright enough to fight glare in most well-lit rooms and has great reflection handling.
 Its wide viewing angles and versatile ergonomics are also useful for sharing your screen with someone next to you.
 However, there are other downsides, as it risks burn-in with constant exposure to the same static elements over time.
 It also has some text clarity issues with some fringing around letters.

 Pros